THE PREVENTION MEASURES IN FORCE ON AOSTA VALLEY misure **Testo**

 Are the hotels open in La Thuile?

 The accommodation facilities which guarantee the necessary security measures are open

-The ski lifts are open in La Thuile and on Espace San Bernardo ski area?
+The ski lifts are open in La Thuile and on Espace San Bernardo area?

 Can I come on holiday to La Thuile?

-If you need to enter Aosta Valley and you come from abroad , please ALWAYS consult the updates on the rules for entry, depending on your country of origin, on the websites of the Ministry of Health anf of the Ministry of Foreign Affairs (you can also orient yourself with this informative questionnaire ).
+Updates on the rules for entering Italy from abroad are published on on the websites of the Ministry of Health anf of the Ministry of Foreign Affairs (you can also orient yourself with this informative questionnaire ).

 For travels outside Italy, the limitations are established by the individual countries and may vary according to the epidemiological situation.
 Before traveling, check the websites of the governments of the country/ries of your destination.

 - It is recommended to always use the mask indoors.
 It is always necessary to carry it with you and wear it outside in case of gatherings and crowds.